developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 3. In the Edit Source dialog, select **Advanced Options**.
 4. Select **Enable partition column inference**.
 5. Click **Save**.
-6. If there are existing tables that are based on datasets in the current data source, run the two ALTER commands described in [`ALTER` Commands to Cause Dremio to Forget and to Refresh Metadata](#alter-commands-to-cause-dremio-to-forget-and-to-refresh-metadata) on each of those tables.
+6. If there are existing tables that are based on datasets in the current data source, run the two ALTER commands described in `ALTER` Commands to Cause Dremio to Forget and to Refresh Metadata on each of those tables.

 note

 If you change the partitioning schema of a source dataset after enabling partition column inference, metadata refreshes of all tables defined on the source dataset fail.
-To resolve this problem, run the two `ALTER` commands described [here](#alter-commands-to-cause-dremio-to-forget-and-to-refresh-metadata) on each of the affected tables.
+To resolve this problem, run the two `ALTER` commands described here on each of the affected tables.

-### `ALTER` Commands to Cause Dremio to Forget and to Refresh Metadata[​](#alter-commands-to-cause-dremio-to-forget-and-to-refresh-metadata "Direct link to alter-commands-to-cause-dremio-to-forget-and-to-refresh-metadata")
+### `ALTER` Commands to Cause Dremio to Forget and to Refresh Metadata

 When you enable partition column inference on a source, you might have one or more existing tables in Dremio that are based on datasets in that source.
 Also, you might you enable partition column inference on a source and then change the partition schema of a source dataset that is the basis of one or more tables in Dremio.